Finding a CTO for Your Startup - Reading Time: 4 Mins

 I might be beating a dead horse.
 Do not expect your potential CTO to work for free.
 It just poor taste to me that you don't value their time/effort.
 They don't own you a living and when you want them to work for free.
 For me, it is a red flag that you do not have any skin in the game.
 No one in their right mind will work with someone they do not trust much less to do it for free.

-If they do, they are either gullible or do not value their time or effort that to me is a marathon and not a sprint.
+If they do, they are either gullible or do not value their time or effort that is a instant red flag.
+To me startup is a marathon and not a sprint.

 The CTO will leave or ignore you.
 So please do not expect anyone to work for free.
 Another trick I had encountered from startup founders is that they will want you to work with them till they had gotten the capital/grants to pay for this.
 If you are am unable to raise capital or resources.
 Your not an entrepreneur but a snake oil salesman or a con-artist.
 So do the above-mentioned points before even approaching a potential CTO.